atee001/CUDA_JPEG/README.md

 Formal Equation for Discrete Cosine Transform:
 ![image](https://github.com/atee001/CUDA_JPEG/assets/80326381/2268004f-1bbd-4264-9f60-893573a43d52)

 Step 3.
 Remove high frequency components of each 8 x 8 block using a mask.
-Give user the choice of how many coefficients they want to keep.
+Give user the choice of how many DCT coefficients they want to keep.

 ![image](https://github.com/atee001/CUDA_JPEG/assets/80326381/474044e6-9a72-439b-ab65-a90c514b10b3)

 Step 4.
 Take the Inverse Discrete Cosine Transform of each 8 x 8 block.
 This converts the image back to the spatial domain without visually redundant information.
 Formal Equation for Inverse Discrete Cosine Transform:
 ![image](https://github.com/atee001/CUDA_JPEG/assets/80326381/762603ba-e06a-4c15-8678-add4157c341f)

 How is the GPU used to accelerate the application?
 The Discrete Cosine Transform of each 8 x 8 block can be computed in parallel.
 Each 8 x 8 block is independent of each other.